cemorell/PHP-intro/readme.md

 <h4>IMPORTANT: When running PHP in our html files, we'll rename "index.html" to "index.php" so that php interpreter can evaluate PHP code.</h4>

-<h3> Lets Jump In</h3>
+<h2> Lets Jump In</h2>
 <h4>Strings and Such:</h4>
 <p>As you may have noticed from the example above, the "echo" function outputs strings and needs a semicolon in order for the string to render.
-You can also concat using " . " between data. ex: </p>
+You can also concatenate using " . " between data. ex: </p>
 <img src="./images/two.png" alt="">
-<p> We can just as easily use the "echo" function to render math equastions. </p>
+<p> We can just as easily use the "echo" function to render math equations. </p>
 <img src="./images/three.png" alt="">

 <h5>Getting Into Variables:</h5>